 Move walls, kitchens and bedrooms, choose the finish… Configurator phone app encourages mass audiences to personalise their ‘Town House’ family homes

-Lockdown could make architects of us all if developer Urban Splash has its way.
+Lockdown could make architects of us all if developer House by Urban Splash has its way.
 Its new ‘Configurator’ app enables prospective homeowners to test out and visualise alternative layouts and material specifications in immersive 3D, even on mobiles.

 The online tool, designed by architectural visualisation studio Uniform, is the latest move by the house builder to encourage mass audiences to purchase personalised properties without the need to become fully-fledged self-builders.